imbi-heidelberg/MetaNLP/paper/paper.md

 - name: Department of Optimization, Fraunhofer Institute for Industrial Mathematics, Germany
   index: 2
 editor_options:
   markdown:
     wrap: 80
 ---

 # Summary

-To facilitate the the time-consuming task of title-abstract screening task in the preparation of a systematic review, it is possible to partially automate this process using machine learning models.
+To facilitate the the time-consuming task of title-abstract screening in the preparation of a systematic review, it is possible to partially automate this process using machine learning models.
 These models are often trained on the document-term matrix derived from the collection of titles and abstracts.
 In this paper, we present the R package **MetaNLP**, which allows the transfer of a CSV file containing titles